sdss/clu/docs/sphinx/communication.rst

 Accessing replies
 -----------------

 When we command ``ShutterActor`` to open the shutter, it completes the command and outputs the keyword ``shutter="open"``.
 In some cases we may want to not only know that the command has finished, but also access the replies that command output.
-One way to do this is to :ref:`register callbacks <keyword-model-callbacks>` against the model of the commanded actor.
+One way to do this is to subscribe the commanding actor to the datamodel of the commanded actor and check the model after the command finishes, or to :ref:`register callbacks <keyword-model-callbacks>` against the model of the commanded actor.

 Another way is to access the command `~.BaseCommand.replies` attribute. ``replies`` lists all the replies the remote actor has output as a response to the command.
 The format of the replies varies depending on the actor.
 For `.AMQPClient` and `.AMQPActor`, it consists of a list of `.AMQPReply` objects in the order in which they were output.
 We can use this to retrieve the value of the ``shutter`` keyword after the command finishes ::